Invinciblecodes/cloudtuner-documentation/classic/docs/intro.md

 ![menu](https://hystax.com/documentation/optscale/_static/screens/about/menu.png)

 - **Home**.
-Find your organization’s current spending and projected expenses for the upcoming month.
+Find your organization's current spending and projected expenses for the upcoming month.
 Details about [Home page](https://hystax.com/documentation/optscale/home_page.html).
 - **Recommendations**.
 Get practical information about suggesting services and features available in CloudTuner.
 Find a brief description and other pertinent information in the cards to help you assess the situation quickly.
 [How to use recommendation cards](https://hystax.com/how-to-use-recommendation-cards-in-optscale/).
 - **Resources**.
 Observe the expenses for all resources across all connected clouds within the organization for the selected period.
 Organize and categorize resources based on your specific requirements.
 - **Pools**.
 View pools with limits or projected expenses that require your attention.
 Manage pools using the available features on this page.